Dr. Afsana Momen serves as an Assistant Professor in the department of Pharmaceutical sciences.

-After earning her medical degree from University of Dhaka, Dr. Momen began her career in imaging and trained in the Nuclear Medicine Department of the Bangladesh Atomic Energy Commission.
-She obtained further clinical training in imaging at the Department of Nuclear Medicine, at the University Hospital, Vrije University of Brussels in Belgium under the supervision of Dr. Axel Bossuyt.
-She completed a two year Master’s program in Medical and Pharmaceutical Research from the same university.
-She wrote her thesis on myocardial perfusion and function based on nuclear imaging methodology.
+After earning her medical degree from University of Dhaka, Dr. Momen began her carrier in imaging and trained in the Nuclear Medicine Department of Bangladesh Atomic energy Commission.
+She further obtained clinical training in imaging at the department of Nuclear Medicine, at University Hospital, Vrije University of Brussels in Belgium under supervision of Dr. Axel Bossuyt.
+She completed a two years Master’s program in Medical and Pharmaceutical Research from the same university with a thesis on ‘Myocardial Perfusion and Function’ based on nuclear imaging methodology.

-Dr. Momen moved to the United States and started working as a post-doctoral research fellow at Dr. Larry Sinoway’s lab at Heart and Vascular Institute, Penn State College of Medicine in Hershey, Pennsylvania.
-Her research field focused on autonomic control of circulation during exercise, especially on renal and coronary circulation in humans in health and disease.
+Dr. Momen moved to USA and started working as a post-doctoral research fellow at Dr. Lawrence Sinoway’s lab in the Heart and Vascular Institute, Penn State College of Medicine, Hershey, Pennsylvania.
+Her research field was focused on the cardiovascular adjustment during exercise in health and disease.
 Doppler blood flow imaging had been her main research tool.
-She was later appointed as an instructor at the same institution and continued her clinical research with Dr. Sinoway in the same field.
-In addition to performing research, she also taught medical students by facilitating problem-based learning sessions in cardiology.
+She was later appointed as an instructor and continued her clinical research with Dr. Sinoway in the same field besides teaching medical students the cardiology course.

-Dr. Momen has published a significant number of conference abstracts and scientific articles in peer reviewed journals.
+Dr. Momen has published significant number of conference abstracts and scientific articles in peer reviewed journals.

-She loves listening to music, especially the sitar and violin, as well as Tagore songs and ghazals.
-She likes travelling to historical places as well as reading books and watching films with historical backgrounds.
-Outings and cooking with family and friends are also part of her leisure activities.
+During leisure time, she loves listening music especially sitar and violin as well as Tagore songs and ghazals.
+She likes travelling to historical places as well as reading books and watching films with historical background.
+Outing and cooking with family and friends also part of her leisure activities.